Seedling & Plant Sale

 On our mini-farm, we will be growing both.
 Determinates to give us all our hearts desire in early, tasty goodness.
 Indeterminates for continued pleasure all season long.
 Then as the heat comes down we will replant more determinates to fill our freezer.

-Indeterminate – The cheerful, marbled, red and yellow cherry-type fruits, weighing just under an ounce, add a burst of color as they gleam on vigorous plants.
+Indeterminate – These heirlooms are longtime favorites of Johnann, with cheerful, marbled, red and yellow cherry-type fruits, weighing just under an ounce, add a burst of color as they gleam on vigorous plants.
 Excellent sweet and tangy flavor.
 Adds a nice pop of color to any mix, but also stands alone as a premium-quality cherry for snacking and salads.

-Determinate – High yields of pink pear shaped tomatoes.
+Indeterminate – This heirloom barely notices the heat of the valley.
+High yields of pink pear shaped tomatoes.
 They are mildly sweet and flavorful.
 Perfect for salads, garnishes, or culinary creations.
-Suitable for containers, patios, or small gardens where space is very limited!
+Suitable for containers, patios, or small gardens where space is limited!
 Excellent choice for home gardens.
-A heirloom variety from Thailand.

 Determinate – 2021 Star of the T & T Garden.
 These little jewels fit into every crevice of the garden, even light shade and produced huge amounts for its small stature.
 Tiny Tim Tomato seeds produce adorably small plants that produce incredible yields for such a tiny plant.
 Tiny, sweet, and fun to eat!
 A great choice for gardeners with small growing spaces!